OXID-eSales/testing_library/README.md

 First and foremost - make sure you have a working shop, meaning:

 1. Shop is installed/configured (`config.inc.php` is filled in with database connection details and so)
 1. Shop can be accessed through url.

-While testing library does not require this to be installed, it does require working shop in order to run tests successfully.

 Additionally, the setup uses composer to get required packages, so make sure to have composer installed and accessable.
 You can find composer installation guide [here](https://getcomposer.org/download/).